The Mean field equation on the Tate curve: Introduction

-\begin{remark} Since multiplication by a unit in $\mathbb{Z}_p^*$ leaves $D$ invariant, we may restrict to the case $q=p^m$, then we choose the fundamental domain as $\cup_{k=0}^{m-1}p^l\mathbb{Z}_p^*$.
+\begin{remark} Since multiplication by a unit in $\mathbb{Z}_p^*$ leaves $D$ invariant, we may restrict our attention to the case $q=p^m$, and choose the fundamental domain as $\bigcup_{k=0}^{m-1}p^k\mathbb{Z}_p^*$.
 One can verify that the definition is independent of the choice of the fundamental domain. \end{remark}

-For more general cases, Bradley derived the Green's function via heat kernel on a compact domain \cite{bradley2025boundaryvalueproblemspadic} and showed the existence of the heat kernel and the Green's function for fractional Laplacian with $s>1$ on compact manifolds \cite{bradley2025diffusionoperatorspadicanalytic}.
+For more general cases, Bradley derived the Green's function via the heat kernel on a compact domain \cite{bradley2025boundaryvalueproblemspadic} and showed the existence of the heat kernel and the Green's function for the fractional Laplacian with $s>1$ on compact manifolds \cite{bradley2025diffusionoperatorspadicanalytic}.